 - Be familiar with the array of disciplines that undergird the area of ministry

 - Have skill in the design, implementation, and assessment of the practices of an area of ministry

 - Reflect upon and nurture their relationship with God, their ability to relate to other persons, and to enter into and provide leadership for communities

 A qualified applicant to the MAPS degree program will demonstrate:

-• That he/she has the intellectual capacity to undertake graduate academic work.
-Normally this is demonstrated by completing an undergraduate degree with at least a 2.7 BPA (on a 4.0 scale).
+- That he/she has the intellectual capacity to undertake graduate academic work.
+Normally this is demonstrated by completing an undergraduate degree with at least a 2.7 GPA or higher (on a 4.0 scale).
 A liberal arts degree program is preferred, i.e. emphasis on English, literature, philosophy, religion, etc.

 Program of Study

 The Master of Arts in Pastoral Studies requires 54 credit hours (inclusive of classroom and experiential requirements) and requires a minimum of two years of full-time study to complete.

 Biblical Studies I: Torah and Former Prophets